Campus Gateway Deployment Guide

 UP |

-When the gateway reachability is lost at the primary CG, preferred backup CG notifies the event to the AP.
-AP unblocks the VXLAN tunnel with the preferred backup CG and GARPs are sent out for plumbed clients.
-The AP re-anchors the clients to the preferred backup and clients become active.
-Gateway reachability failure detection should happen faster than the AP detecting loss of connectivity to the primary CG.
-Note: Since AP Tunnel Interface link is down, Dual Primary Detection is not possible at this time if the RP link goes down. |
+When gateway reachability is lost at the primary Campus Gateway, the preferred backup Campus Gateway notifies the AP.
+The AP unblocks the VXLAN tunnel with the preferred backup Campus Gateway and GARPs are sent out for plumbed clients.
+The AP re-anchors clients to the preferred backup and clients become active.
+Gateway reachability failure detection should happen faster than the AP detecting loss of connectivity to the primary Campus Gateway.
+Note: Since the AP Tunnel Interface link is down, Dual Primary Detection is not possible at this time if the RP link goes down. |

 8 |